-- A 1+2 Approach for Language Learning affords an important framework for increasing the number of those learning Gaelic in English medium education. - Both Curriculum for Excellence and a 1+2 Approach promote learning Gaelic in the broad general education as a continuum of learning, with opportunities for awards and qualifications in the senior phase.
+- "A 1+2 Approach for Language Learning" affords an important framework for increasing the number of those learning Gaelic in English medium education. - Both Curriculum for Excellence and Statutory Guidance on Gaelic Education promote access to learning Gaelic throughout the broad general education, with opportunities for awards and qualifications in the senior phase.
+This may be through the use of digital platforms.